-U.S. Travel Policy Changes on the Horizon
+U.S. Travel Policy Changes

 In light of the recent presidential announcement, we want to emphasize that we are accepting bookings and are permitted to organize U.S. travel to Cuba.